 Detrended correspondence analysis (DCA) was performed on the species abundance data from each locality to determine the length of the gradient and to detect whether some species are co-varying.

 To test the effect of environmental factors on carrion beetles we decided to use partial canonical correspondence analysis (CCA) with the randomized block design where blocks were defined by covariates (season and region).
 We chose CCA over RDA because DCA showed that length of gradient is more than 3.7 SD units long, therefore we had to use unimodal type of analysis.
-Bonferroni correction was applied to adjust for multiple comparisons of fallowing environmental factors: soil type (chernozems and fluvisols), climatic region (warm – T2, very warm – T4 and mildly worm – MT10), land cover = crop (Brassica napus, Beta vulgaris, Carthamus tinctorius, Glycine max, Heliantus annus, Hordeum vulgare, Phacelia tanacetifolia, Triticum aestivum and Zea mays) and their interactions.
+Bonferroni correction was applied to adjust for multiple comparisons of following environmental factors: soil type (chernozems and fluvisols), climatic region (warm – T2, very warm – T4 and mildly warm – MT10), land cover = crop (Brassica napus, Beta vulgaris, Carthamus tinctorius, Glycine max, Heliantus annus, Hordeum vulgare, Phacelia tanacetifolia, Triticum aestivum and Zea mays) and their interactions.

 The diversity of carrion beetles for each location and region was measured by calculating the Brillouin biodiversity index (H = 1/N ∙ ln(N!/n1!n2!...ns!)) from the abundance data across all sampling periods (three times two weeks), where N is the total number of individuals at a location and n1,n2....ns are the numbers of individuals of all carrion beetles collected at the location (Pielou, 1975).
 The number of specimens at each location was averaged over the number of samples, because they differed between the locations due to unavoidable adverse events (heavy washing out with rain or the destruction of entire trap).